Religious syncretism: East Asia

 Catholicism in South Korea has been syncretized with traditional Mahayana Buddhist and Confucian customs that form an integral part of traditional Korean culture.
 As a result, South Korean Catholics continue to practice a modified form of ancestral rites and observe many Buddhist and Confucian customs and philosophies.
 In Asia the revolutionary movements of Taiping (19th-century China) and God's Army (Karen in the 1990s) blended Christianity with traditional beliefs.
+Chinese Independent Churches, with membership up to eighty million, incorporate elements of Protestantism and Chinese folk religion.

+Southeast Asia

+An Islamic and Hindu-Buddhist-Animist Syncretist movement in Indonesia known as Abangan was politically and socially active for a while.
+In the Philippines Folk Catholicism blends religious and magical elements from the precolonial Philippine nations which were practicing either Buddhism, Hinduism, Animism, Islam or other religions; together with Hispano-American Roman Catholicism.
+An example of this is the Our Lady of Guidance of the Philippines, which was an icon of a Native Hindu-Buddhist Diwata but is treated as an image of the Virgin Mary.

 Mongolia

 Khotons follow a syncretic form of Islam that incorporates Buddhist and traditional elements (like Tengrism).

-Italy

-In Italy, especially within the Mezzogiorno, there is a syncretic Folk Catholic tradition known as Benedicaria.
-The origins of Benedicaria are not well known however, it could have potentially risen from the mixture between the forms of Roman Catholicism practiced by the common people and ancient Italian folk practices.
-Despite it being separated from mainstream Catholicism, followers still consider themselves to be devout Catholics.